robenkleene/run-in-atom/README.md

 # Run in Atom package [![Build Status](https://travis-ci.org/robenkleene/run-in-atom.svg?branch=master)](https://travis-ci.org/robenkleene/run-in-atom)

 Run in Atom is an Atom package that allows code to be executed in the context of Atom itself.
-This means the code can examine and manipulate Atom's state while it's running.
+This means code can examine and manipulate Atom's state while it's running.

 For example, running the following CoffeeScript with Run in Atom will log the contents of the current document to the console.